 A Complete Guide to Sacred Valley: Peru’s Hidden Gem

-After finishing the Salkantay Trek, we took a 1-day tour to the Sacred Valley from Cusco.
-It was the perfect way to unwind as it involved minimal walking.
-The tour gave us a chance to soak up the history and scenery without putting more strain on our legs.
-And if multi-day hikes like Salkantay aren’t your thing, you can still enjoy the Sacred Valley and continue on to Machu Picchu without ever lacing up your boots.
+After finishing the Salkantay Trek, we took a 1-day Sacred Valley tour from Cusco.
+It was the perfect way to unwind, with minimal walking involved.
+The experience gave us a chance to take in Incan history and scenery without adding more physical strain.
+Even if multi-day treks (like Salkantay) aren’t your thing, this guide to Sacred Valley shows you how to enjoy the main highlights at your own pace and continue on to Machu Picchu comfortably.

-In this post, I’ll share what we saw and how we explored the Sacred Valley in Peru, so you can plan your own trip and make the most of it too.
+In this post, I’ll share our guide to Sacred Valley in Peru, what we saw and how we explored the area.
+This way you can plan your own trip and make the most of it too.

-There are many ways to explore the Sacred Valley from Cusco.
-We opted for an organized tour that picked us up from our hostel in the morning.
-But, some tours even include a stop at Machu Picchu or an overnight stay in the valley.
-Ours had five stops, giving us a great glimpse of the valley’s highlights.
+There are many options when it comes to how to visit the Sacred Valley from Cusco.
+We opted for an organized Sacred Valley tour that picked us up directly from our hostel in the morning.
+But, some tours even extend beyond the valley, by combining a visit to Machu Picchu or offering an overnight stay in the valley.
+If you’re wondering how to visit the Sacred Valley or whether you should opt for a combined Sacred Valley and Machu Picchu tour, there are plenty of flexible options to match your pace and interest.

 Why Visiting the Sacred Valley